scheffershen/nextjs-learn/README.md

 - Use PHPMyAdmin to inspect database structure and data
 - Check Docker container status with `docker-compose ps`
 - Monitor logs with `docker-compose logs -f`

+## Database Seeding

+To seed the database:

+	$ node scripts/seed.js